 Day 3 : Hills and mountains

-View towards the west from Mont st. Odile.
+View towards the west from Mont St. Odile.

-Later we weren't sure if we were on the right road, so we stopped to have a look at the map.
+Later we weren't sure if we were on the right road, so we stopped to look at the map.
 The other people passed us again.
 One of them asked where we would stop to camp.
 They were Germans.
 They would stop in a few kilometers, but we still "needed" to do about 30 km.
 At one moment he asked 'ist das alles gepäck?', while he pointed at our two panniers.
 When we said 'yes' he scratched his beard and seemed to consider if he wasn't carrying a little bit too much gear.
-Eventually we found the right direction, but during the next climbed again missed a road.
+Eventually, we found the right direction, but during the next climb again missed a road.

 The next camping lay behind 'Rocher de Dabo' which is quite the mountain.
 It took us almost an hour to get over it.
 The campsite lay in the descent.
 It was 8:20.
 Bram wanted to continue for a while because we 'only' had cycled 147 kilometers today and therefore were already 100 km behind our original - totally unrealistic - schedule.
-I didn't really want to camp in the wild, especially because there wouldn't by any level ground.
-Eventually the discussion took so long it really didn't make sense anymore to continue cycling, so we stopped at the campsite anyway.
+I didn't really want to camp in the wild, especially because there wouldn't be any level ground.
+Eventually, the discussion took so long that it really didn't make sense to continue cycling, so we stopped at the campsite anyway.
 That way we could at least shower.

-Showering wasn't all we had hoped for, as the front desk was closed and we needed to pay the showers with tokens, which we could only buy at the front desk.
+Showering wasn't all we had hoped for, as the front desk was closed and we needed to pay for the showers with tokens, which we could only buy at the front desk.
 For us that was the worst thing that could happen on a campsite, because we didn't use any other amenities.
 We went to bed without showering.
-Fortunately it hadn't been too warm today, so we didn't sweat much.
+Fortunately, it hadn't been too warm today, so we didn't sweat much.

 Distance cycled : 147.54 km